-Day 1: Fundamental Mistakes
+Day 1: Fundamental Mistakes and Misunderstandings

 Course Description: We often hear results of studies that appear to contradict studies that were widely publicized just a couple of years ago.
-Medical researcher, John P. Ioannidis has claimed that, in fact, most claimed research findings are false.
-Most of his arguments involve frequency and consequences of misunderstanding and misuse of statistics.
-Sometimes misunderstandings are passed down from teacher to student or from colleague to colleague.
+Medical researcher, John P. Ioannidis has asserted that most claimed research findings are false.
+His arguments emphasize the frequency and consequences of misunderstanding and misuses of statistical inference techniques that are often passed down from teacher to student or from colleague to colleague.
 In some cases, policies based on these misunderstandings have become institutionalized.
-This workshop will discuss some of these misunderstandings and misuses.
-Specific topics to be covered include:
+This workshop will discuss some of these misunderstandings and misuses, including